- Energy-efficient living

 E-waste also contains hazardous elements such as lead and mercury.
 Sending these products to landfill means there is a risk that the hazardous substances may be released into the environment where they can seep into groundwater, contaminate soil and enter the food chain causing serious health problems.

-For example, mobile phones contain arsenic and lead, printer inks and toners often contain toxic elements such as carbon black and cadmium, and older cathode-ray tube (CRT) computer monitors contain about 20 per cent lead.
-The same CRTs are also found in older televisions, and with high definition televisions on the market, a surplus of unwanted old-style televisions is adding to the rising amount of e-waste.
-In 2007-08, 16.8 million TVs and computers were discarded in Australia—nearly 90 per cent of these were sent to landfill.
+For example, mobile phones contain arsenic and lead, printer inks and toners often contain toxic elements such as carbon black and cadmium, and older cathode-ray tube (CRT) computer monitors contain about 20% lead.
+The same CRTs are also found in older televisions and each contain 2 kilograms of lead.
+With high definition televisions on the market, a surplus of unwanted old-style televisions is adding to the rising amount of e-waste.
+In 2007-08, 16.8 million TVs and computers were discarded in Australia—nearly 90% of these were sent to landfill.

 There are penalties for dumping electronic products, including outside collection sites and charity bins.